 After reading the story we do a turn and talk to share things that make us cranky.
 We share out our ideas to make a graphic organizer to help with writing.
 I also send a picture of our chart to families who find it highly amusing!

 After we share our thoughts, we write about what makes us cranky.

 Another fun idea is to share things that you make your say YECH!

 The Day It Rained Hearts is a great story for working on nouns.
 After reading the story we do a noun sort.

 For our STEM lesson, the students were challenged to build a structure using jelly hearts and toothpicks.

 Another fun Valentine’s Day STEM idea is stacking candy hearts.
 This can also be tied into math as well!
-These STEM activities are great for fine motor skills and language development because the kids are working together and talking about building their towers!
+These STEM activities are great for fine motor skills and language development because the kids work together and discuss building their towers!